Databingo/aih/README.md

 - github.com/sashabaranov/go-openai
 - github.com/kiasaki/ry

+## Todo
+- x for disable certain AI mode.
+- Change deamon mode to minimal browser mode for passing bot checking of ChatGPT.

 ## License
 MIT and "You can choose not to include this MIT license into your copies".